roberino/linqinfer/README.md

 The Maths namespace consists of some basic numerical utilities including vector manipulation classes and fractions which can sometimes offer a nicer way of working with probabilities.

+#### Maths.Graphs

+The Maths.Graphs namespace contains useful objects and functions for creating graphical representations of structures.

+Graphs can be exported into [GEFX](https://gephi.org/gexf/format/schema.html).

+Check out [Sigmajs](http://sigmajs.org/) and [Gephi](https://gephi.org/) for visualising graphs.

 #### Maths.Probability

 This is a collection of functions and probability "objects" to help solve simple probability problems.